Checking a state of a single contract

 }

-We are interested in lines with the following indices:
+We are interested in the following information:

-- the error message:TvmFailure(exit=TVM user defined error with exit code 256, type=UnknownError, phase=COMPUTE_PHASE)
+TvmFailure(exit=TVM user defined error with exit code 256, phase=COMPUTE_PHASE)

-indicates a logical error in the contract.16
+indicates a logical error in the contract. - The

 section contains the message body that was sent to the contract from the checker.